tom-the-magnus/OLD-tom-the-magnus-portfolio-site/_posts/2023-05-01-comprehensions.md

 So, all list comprehensions have these four elements:

-- a new list - `new_list`
+- an existing iterable
-- an expression  - `expression`
+- an expression
-- a for statement  - `for item`
+- a for statement

-- an iterable  - `in iterable`
+Many comprehensions are also assigned to a variable, although this is not totally necessary.
+In the above example, the iterable that this comprehension creates is a list by the name of 'new_list'.

-To see how this would be an implemented, here's an example:
+To see a more real life example of how this would be an implemented, here's an example:

 ```
 # Our iterable, a list of numbers